OpenAgenda/oa-public/docker/README.md

 Edit it, follow the instructions in comments.

 ## Run the devinstaller

+[Ensure that you can run docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) and that the parent folder for the path defined in the variable `TMP_INSTALL_DIR` exists.

 In the terminal and at the project root, run: